 The thick rug is scattered with mounds of wrapping paper interspersed with toys, shoes and mittens from grandmother, as well as tall stacks of books, as “The Old Man of Christmas has a habit of bringing to the family almost all the books that appear in Estonia in the Christmas season.”

 Later that night, after the Christmas Eve meal, everyone selects a book and heads off to read.
-Silvia curls up on the dinning room sofa with her book, depicting the adventures of brave knights and fair ladies.
+Silvia curls up on the dining room sofa with her book, depicting the adventures of brave knights and fair ladies.

 The melting candles cast their shadows on the walls and ceiling, where they “tremble and change their shape whenever a candle goes out”.
 The last candle “twinkles in the green-black embrace of the tree and looks lost.”
 Silvia keeps her eyes fastened on the small yellow light, feeling a “kindred” connection with this lonely candle and its enduring flame.
 The last light burns down then grows stronger, bigger than before only to be snuffed out in the blink of an eye.
-A thin wasp of smoke curls upward, barely discernible in the sudden dimness.
+A thin wisp of smoke curls upward, barely discernible in the sudden dimness.
 “The death of the candle” was inevitable.
 Anticipated, yet all the while, unexpected it gives Silvia “a light shock”.
-The candle now known as “something dear that was lost.”
+The candle is now known as “something dear that was lost.”

 Many years later, Silvia will light a candle in the dim room of her New York flat during the Christmas season of 1952.
 Sitting at her typewriter, she brings to life her father’s face with words on the page, remembered behind the snowy white beard of Father Christmas.
 Now a cherished gift, she envisions the Sunday walks with her father around the perimeter of the farm.
 The deed in the metal tube.

 His long hours working and his taciturn nature leave but wisps of smoke; so much remaining forever unknown.
 Her father lost in the “milky mist” hours of twilight, after saving his wife and children from the fate of the rushing trains in 1941, before their steel wheels could reach the Estonian border.
-Juhan steps back in to the boxcar, filled with fathers and grandfathers, brothers and sons.
-Looking through the gap in the rough hewn slats, “was it only a dream?”
+Juhan steps back into the boxcar, filled with fathers and grandfathers, brothers and sons.
+Looking through the gap in the rough-hewn slats, “was it only a dream?”
 “The wheels howl and the walls groan.”
-Lost to the, “killing emptiness of Siberia”.
+Lost to the “killing emptiness of Siberia”.
 Lost to the Soviet Gulag.

 The candle on Silvia’s polished desk flickers as if lighting a tree.
 Its shadows shift to flit, across the limestone walls of the house on Tatari Street, and all they had once contained on a Christmas Eve.